John Connell Awards 2022

-The John Connell Awards, launched in 2000, and now in their 19th year, are held at the Palace of Westminster to recognise and promote innovative ideas and solutions from local authorities, industry and individuals that have made a positive impact on the reduction of excessive noise in the community to improve the aural environment.
+The John Connell Awards, launched in 2000, and now in their 21st year are held at the Palace of Westminster to recognise and promote innovative programmes, products and solutions from government, local government, industry, organisations and individuals who have made a positive impact to reduce excessive noise and design better soundscapes to support health and well-being and improve the sound environment.

-The John Connell Awards are open to local authorities, industry and organisations throughout the UK and Europe.
+The John Connell Awards are open to government, local government, industry, organisations and individuals throughout the UK and Europe.
 The awards recognise innovative services, campaigns, products and programmes that are shining examples of community co-operation, education and creative solutions to solve noise pollution problems and improve soundscapes.
-For the 2021 Awards, projects which have been carried out during the past 48 months are eligible.
-Planning and works may have commenced prior to this period, and the positive results may be ongoing.
+For the 2022 Awards, projects which had been carried out during the past 48 months were eligible.
+Planning and works may had commenced prior to this period, and the positive results may have been ongoing.